2014 CONCACAF Women's Championship

-The 2014 CONCACAF Women's Championship, the ninth edition of the CONCACAF Women's Championship/Gold Cup/Women's World Cup qualifying tournament, was a women's soccer tournament that took place in the United States between 15 and 26 October 2014.
+The 2014 CONCACAF Women's Championship, the ninth edition of the CONCACAF Women's Championship/Gold Cup/Women's World Cup qualifying tournament, was a women's soccer tournament that took place in the United States between October 15 and 26, 2014.
 It served as CONCACAF's qualifier to the 2015 FIFA Women's World Cup.
 The top three teams qualified directly.
 The fourth placed team advanced to a play-off against the third placed team of the 2014 Copa América Femenina.

-The qualifying to the tournament was organized by the Central American Football Union (UNCAF) in Central America and the Caribbean Football Union (CFU) in the Caribbean and started on 19 May 2014.
+The qualifying to the tournament was organized by the Central American Football Union (UNCAF) in Central America and the Caribbean Football Union (CFU) in the Caribbean and started on May 19, 2014.

 The United States and Mexico received byes into the tournament.
 A total of 30 teams entered qualifying, with Martinique and Guadeloupe not eligible for World Cup qualification as they are only members of CONCACAF and not FIFA.
 Therefore, a total of 28 teams were in contention for the three direct places plus the play-off place against CONMEBOL's Ecuador.
 Canada did not participate as they already qualified to the World Cup as hosts.

 The United States defeated Costa Rica 6–0 in the final to win their seventh title.